actualbudget/docs/docs/advanced/http-header-auth.md

 This feature needs to be enabled on the server, it is not configured to work out of the box.
 In the Actual config, set the value `loginMethod` or env `ACTUAL_LOGIN_METHOD` to `"header"`.
 This will enable header authentication, but the normal password authentication will still work as a fallback.

 :::warning
 Be careful!
-A misconfiguration on this next step could make your instance available to whole internet.
+A misconfiguration on this next step could make your instance available to the whole internet.
 :::

 The SSO provider then needs to be configured to pass a extra HTTP header to actual.
 The details on how to do this are unique to the SSO provider, but the header `x-actual-password` needs to be set to your actual password.